-The Library's collections reflect the liberal arts mission of the College and strongly support the curriculum through a generous budget.
-Holdings currently include more than one hundred research databases, 320,000 volumes, access to more than 30,000 journals online and in print, a number of special collections, and thousands of CDs and DVDs.
+The Library's collections reflect the liberal arts mission of the College and strongly support the curriculum.
+Holdings currently include more than one hundred research databases, 320,000 volumes, access to more than 50,000 journals online and in print, a number of special collections, and thousands of DVDs.